rory1132/Math_Capstone/README.md

-# Final year capstone project on matrix completion using Python
+# Capstone project on matrix completion using Python